PonteIneptique/mobify/README.md

 Known Issue
 --------------------

-* Pattern run an error for a too large collection of chapter
+* Pattern runs an error for a too large collection of chapters
-* Only play text file are supported
+* Only plaintext file are supported
-* Only text using "CHAPTER" to introduce new chapter are supported
+* Only text using "CHAPTER" to introduce a new chapter are supported

 History